 Men and animals

-On one side cattle in conditions of disgusting captivity and full of drugs, with a density such as to authorize everyone to think that part of the latest transmissions of zoonotic diseases is born from this sick relationship with humans.
+On one side cattle in conditions of disgusting captivity and full of drugs, with such a density as to authorize everyone to think that part of the latest transmissions of zoonotic diseases arise from this sick relationship with humans.

 On the otheras we learn from the latest news on the spread of Covid-19, workers in the sector begin to be treated in almost the same way.
 Working conditions in many slaughterhouses literally made safety measures impossible.
 Not only Germany, with its recent infections: also in the USA, Canada and Holland there have been outbreaks from slaughterhouses.
 One striking involved 180 plants in a production chain.